SolidSecurity/Solid-Spintax-Spinner/README.md

 `spinner <input.sstx> [-arguments]`

 ## Help
-Use the `-h` or `--help` to get the same help information on the command line that is included below:
+Use the `-h` or `--help` to get a shortened version of the help information below:

 ### Usage
 The spinner accepts an input file and a set of arguments: